A-Ribeiro/smartphone-parish-app/README.md

 ### The Application ###

-Instead of giving a ready to use app, it was created a set of tools (scripts, programs and projects) that allows any people to build it own android application.
+Instead of giving a ready to use app, it was created a set of tools (scripts, programs and projects) that allows any people to build its own android application.

 The tools are made to aid the process of create, configure and deliver the application to the Google Play Store.
 The tools aid in the update process after publication also.

-Were created a set of videos with subtitles to explain step-by-step what to do to create the application.
+Were created a set of videos with subtitles(pt-br) to explain step-by-step what to do to create the application.
 The videos explain the software architecture choices also.

 The application has four parts: